5. What barriers are preventing you from pursuing your true calling? Can you begin removing those?

 6. If you aren’t engaging your gifts and talents where you find yourself now, could you make changes in your current role to better engage those?
 Don’t rule out the possibility that where you are is where you need to be.

-When you’ve answered these questions, I suggest drafting a calling statement for your life.
+When you’ve answered these questions, I suggest drafting a personal calling statement for your life.
 Remember to write in pencil, not ink, as it may change over time.
-My own calling statement reads, “To influence influencers through gathering, inspiring, connecting and equipping them to become change makers.”
+My own personal calling statement reads, “To influence influencers through gathering, inspiring, connecting and equipping them to become change makers.”

 Take the time to draft your own statement, because God has a unique purpose that He desires to carry out in you.
 It’s your niche, your uniqueness, that specific and significant thing God has for you.
 Sure, others will do similar work to yours, but they can’t do it exactly like you.
 Why?

 Because you’re the only you there is.